 Many pastes are known to “bleed” with time.
 However, the Arctic Silver Ceramique will stay exactly where you left it, even after years of usage.

 The tube itself possesses 2.7 grams of paste, which is plenty for multiple applications.
 As it is resalable, you can rest assured that the product’s quality will not deteriorate with time.

 Despite being around for over a decade, the Arctic Silver 5 is a really notable mention that deserves a spot within our selection.
 This is the product that I currently use on my high-end build, which I predominantly use for gaming.

-The price at the time of writing was $6.60.
+The best price at the time of writing was $6.60.

 This paste in particular uses micronized silver as a base material, which is great for heat transfer.
 With thermal conductivity at 6.0 W/mK, rest assured that your gaming PC will remain cool for a long time in the future.

 I have personally had this paste sit on my CPU since I last upgraded my CPU almost 2 years ago.
 The results remain quite literally perfect, just like day 1.

 Since I have this paste right now, I actually ran some tests to give you a little more insight as to how good it is.

 My CPU, even on full load, didn’t go over 53 degrees Celsius (127 Fahrenheit).

 The Noctua NT-H1 is another fantastic option for those who have overclocked their CPU or have one of the latest, most powerful CPUs on the market.